 He returned to Athletic Bilbao in the same month, qualifying for the UEFA Champions League in his first year whilst also reaching the final of the 2015 Spanish Cup the following season.

 He declared in May 2017 that he would be stepping down and replaced Luis Enrique as the new Barcelona manager.
-With the Spanish giants, he has won 17 out of 24 games so far, losing just 2.
+With the Spanish giants, he won 97 out of 145 games, losing just 16 games.
+Over his 3 year stint with Barcelona, Valverde received major criticism over his side's performance in the Champions League as the Catalans were knocked out by Roma and Liverpool after winning the first tie in two back to back seasons.

 Tactics and Coaching Style